 Promoting young talent – trainee programmes

-A central focus of our human resources strategy is the training of graduates, who can take part in a 12-month trainee programme at KfW IPEX-Bank.
-In view of the bank’s efforts to expand its business organically, its positioning as a specialist bank for the German and European economies and the strategic course on which it has embarked in connection with this, the bank significantly increased the number of trainees it recruited in the reporting year.
-The foundations were also laid for a fifth trainee programme.
-This means that talented young graduates with an international outlook can select from five different trainee programmes and focus, according to their individual aptitudes and backgrounds, focus on the areas of structured finance market, risk, collateral or credit management, or controlling units.
-In all five trainee programmes, the content of the various training modules has been specifically structured to prepare trainees for the roles they will go on to assume.
+A central starting point of our human resources strategy is the training of graduates, who can take part in a 12-month trainee programme at KfW IPEX-Bank.
+Talented young graduates with an international outlook can select from five different trainee programmes and focus, according to their individual aptitudes and backgrounds, on the areas of structured finance markets, risk, collateral management, credit management or controlling units.
+In all five trainee programmes, the content of the different training modules has been specifically structured to prepare trainees for the roles they will go on to assume.
 The trainee programmes include a comprehensive onboarding process to provide new joiners with an insight into the bank’s positioning and the overall lending process, on-the-job training in various positions, professional and personal off-the-job training modules, individual mentoring provided by top-tier management and further communication formats.
-The intention is to fully integrate young talent into the bank, to provide them with the best possible preparation for their future field of work, and to enable them to identify strongly with KfW IPEX-Bank as an employer.
+The intention is to fully integrate young professionals into the bank, to provide them with the best possible preparation for their future field of work, and to enable them to identify strongly with KfW IPEX-Bank as an employer.

-KfW IPEX-Bank places great emphasis on the continuous professional development of employees is one of the key pillars of modern staff development.
+Continuous professional development of employees is one of the key pillars of modern staff development.
 The in-house training catalogue of KfW IPEX-Bank Academy – the bank’s in-house learning platform – therefore includes over 60 different training courses, some of which are taught in English.
 In line with the ongoing coronavirus restrictions on gatherings during the reporting year, KfW IPEX-Bank Academy continued to conduct all of its events virtually.
 This enabled employees, despite the protective measures, to participate in a broad spectrum of topics, ranging from training on credit processes and sales, to personal development and assuming management responsibility, through to virtual working in the pandemic.
 There are also separate units for managers.
 The entire offering of KfW IPEX-Bank Academy is aimed at maintaining on-the-job professionalism of employees at its already high level or increasing it still further, all the while ensuring a safe working environment.

 Annual development meetings are held between managers and employees, who work together to identify areas for development and set these out in a training roadmap.